satriahrh/mig/README.md

 ### Goals of this fork

-This is a heavily restructured and rewritten fork of https://github.com/pressly/goose which includes many necessary bug fixes and general improvements to better suit the Go abcweb framework https://github.com/nullbio/abcweb -- although feel free to use this migration tool as a standalone or in your own
+This is a restructured and modified fork of https://github.com/pressly/goose which includes many necessary bug fixes and general improvements to better suit the Go abcweb framework https://github.com/nullbio/abcweb -- although feel free to use this migration tool as a standalone or in your own